viniciusdacal/redux-arc/README.md

 police.applyPoint = 'beforeRequest' // (beforeRequest, onResponse)
 ```

-You can imagine, that if your police has an applyPoint 'beforeRequest', you would only have access to action object, unless another police create and error or response in the `beforeRequest` chain
+You can imagine, in the cases your police has an applyPoint 'beforeRequest', you would only have access to  `action` object, unless another police create and error or response in the `beforeRequest` chain

 To use a police, you do as the follow;